-- Building a new stack from scratch - Increasing the stack by adding units to an existing stack
+- Building a new stack from scratch

+- Increasing the stack by adding units to an existing stack

+- This section contains the following topics:

 - Stack Resiliency

 - Managing a Self-Ordered Stack

 - Managing a New Manually Ordered Stack

 Stack Resiliency

 Topologies of stack can be either Ring or Chain.
 Best practice is to configure the stack in Ring topology, due to the high resiliency in case of unit failure or stacking link failure.